 The circuit in Figure 15 is a classic positive-to-negative topology using a grounded inductor.
-It differs from the standard approach in the way the IC chip derives its feedback signal.
-Because the LT1578 accepts only positive feedback signals, the ground pin must be tied to the regulated negative output.
+It differs from the standard approach in the way the IC chip derives its feedback signal, however, because the LT1576 accepts only positive feedback signals, the ground pin must be tied to the regulated negative output.
 A resistor divider to ground or, in this case, the sense pin, then provides the proper feedback voltage for the chip.